stdapproach/sciArticle/ODE_Delta/raw/5_ProblemType1.md

 ###5.
 A problem Type 1
-This part ragarding the following problem, we called Type 1:
+This part ragarding the following problem, we called as Type 1:

 $$
 \sum_{i=0}^{n} a_iy^{(n-i)}(t)=\sum_{j=0}^{m} b_j\delta^{(m-j)}(t),\\